isomerpages/ogp-designers/index.md

       url: google.com
       alt: Image alt text
       image: /images/christina-wocintechchat-com-swi1dgrcshq-unsplash.jpg
-  - infobar:
-      title: Celebrating Halloween
-      subtitle: Upcoming event
-      description: On 31 Oct, students are welcomed to come to school in a costume of their choice to celebrate the event.
-      button: Learn more
-      url: www.google.com
   - infopic:
       title: OGP team won a grand prize at BFG 2023
       alt: Image alt text